 Sulfonamides and penicillin were the first effective antibacterial agents

 Since that time, numerous new antimicrobial agents have been discovered or developed, and many have found their way into clinical practice.
 Thanks to these medicines, the human experience in industrialized nations is dramatically different today than it was in the preantibiotic era.
 However, this success has come at the cost of rising antimicrobial resistance.
 In order to be good antimicrobial stewards, all clinicians must understand the ways in which these drugs work, the ways in which bacteria evolve in response to antibiotics, and strategies for their judicious use.

 Antimicrobial resistance is a critical challenge for modern medicine

 Antibacterial medications attack a variety of bacterial targets.
 In this chapter, we will classify these drugs by their mechanisms of action.
 In clinical practice, antibacterials may also be grouped by their spectrum of activity, tissue penetration, route of administration, process of metabolism and elimination, toxicity, drug interactions, and cost.

 Clinically effective antimicrobial agents exhibit selective toxicity toward the microbe rather than the host, a characteristic that differentiates them from the disinfectants (see Chapter 3).
 In most cases, selectivity is explained by action on microbial processes or structures that differ from those of mammalian cells.
 For example, some agents inhibit the synthesis of the bacterial cell wall (an organelle not present in eukaryotes), and others act on the 70S bacterial ribosome (but not the 80S eukaryotic ribosome).
 Some antimicrobials, such as penicillin, are usually nontoxic to the host, unless hypersensitivity develops.
-For others, such as ...
+For ...